openwallet-foundation/credo-ts-ext/packages/rest/README.md

 - ⭐ **Endpoints** to work with both DIDComm and OpenID4VC.
 - 💻 **CLI** that makes it super easy to start an instance of the REST API.
 - 🌐 **Interoperable** with all major Aries implementations.
 - 🧑 **Multi-tenant** Use the same agent and server for as many tenants as you want.
-Each tenants has it's own separate encrypted storage.
+Each tenant has its own separate encrypted storage.

 ### Quick start